-• Is the Data Management Plan suitable for the proposed research and to what extent does it support the validation of research results?
+- scientific and/or technical merit and originality? - Is the Data Management Plan suitable for the proposed research?
+To what extent does it support the validation of research results?
+To what extent will research products, including data, be made available and reusable to advance the field of research?